School of Medicine

 Front view of Health Education Campus School of Medicine Building

-Case Western Reserve University School of Medicine has been a national leader in health care education, biomedical research, and commitment to its community since its founding in 1843.
-The school has created an intellectually sophisticated, service-oriented culture that enables bold ideas and new ways of thinking to take root and flourish.
+Case Western Reserve University School of Medicine has been a national leader in health care education, biomedical research, and commitment to its community since its founding 1843.
+The School of Medicine has created an intellectually sophisticated, service-oriented culture that enables bold ideas and new ways of thinking to take root and flourish.

 Building on a stellar legacy, including praise in the seminal 1910 Flexner Report, today the School of Medicine is consistently ranked among the top-25 medical schools in the United States as well as earning distinction as the #1 medical school and largest biomedical research institution in Ohio.
 It also regularly places in the top tier of U.S. medical schools for NIH research funding.

-Our educational offerings comprise nearly two dozen programs and degree options for prospective students, including one MD degree with three medical programs, the university program, the medical training scientist program MD/PhD, and the Cleveland Clinic Lerner College 5 year intensive research program, the PhD, numerous MS degrees, and our physician assistant program.
+Our educational offerings comprise nearly two dozen programs and degree options for prospective students, including one MD degree with three MD programs: the WR2/University Program, the Lerner College Program, and the Medical Training Scientist Program (MD/PhD), as well as numerous PhD programs, numerous MS programs, and our Physician Assistant program.

 In 2019 the Health Education Campus (HEC) building opened.
-The 485,000 square foot high-tech facility takes our longstanding emphasis on interprofessional education to the next level by bringing together medical students from our various programs (described below), CWRU’s School of Dental Medicine, the Frances Payne Bolton School of Nursing, and the Jack, Joseph and Morton Mandel School of Applied Social Sciences, as well as the medical school’s physician assistant program.
+The 485,000 square foot high-tech facility takes our longstanding emphasis on interprofessional education to the next level by bringing together medical students from our various programs (described below), CWRU’s School of Dental Medicine, the Frances Payne Bolton School of Nursing, and the Jack, Joseph and Morton Mandel School of Applied Social Sciences, as well as the School of Medicine's Physician Assistant Program.

 Research